Jackie Kennedy disliked Catholics, said they always felt persecuted

 Jackie Kennedy was suspicious of Catholics believing many of them had persecution complexes.

 She revealed her dislike in interviews she gave soon after her husband was assassinated.
-Those interviews are part of a new book, "Jacqueline Kennedy: Historic Conversations on Life with John F. Kennedy," by former Kennedy aide and historian Arthur M. Schlesinger Jr right after her husband was assassinated on Nov.
+Those interviews are part of the book, "Jacqueline Kennedy: Historic Conversations on Life with John F. Kennedy".
+The book was written by former Kennedy aide and historian Arthur M. Schlesinger Jr right after JFK was assassinated on Nov.
 22, 1963.

 "There seems to be about all these Irish — they always seem to have a sort of persecution thing about them, don't they?" she asks.